department-of-veterans-affairs/va.gov-team/products/identity-personalization/personalization 2.0/Combine Profile and Account/README.md

 ## Assumptions

 1. People don't care about the difference between Profile and Account as much as our internal team does.
 They think that features we have separated between each section could exist in one section.
-(This was supported [in discovery](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Identity/Personalization/Personalization%202.0/Discovery%20%26%20Research/Personalization%202.0%20Discovery%20Summary%20%26%20Strategy.md#observations-profileaccount)).
+This was supported in discovery.
 2. Combining Profile and Account will make personal information and settings easier for people to find.
 3. Users will find the new combined Profile/Account to be more digestible if we divide sections in a side navigation.
 4. We need to add additional wayfinding throughout VA.gov to guide people to the new combined Profile/Account.